datapane/fe-hiring-challenge/README.md

 - the FE is an SPA built using Vue3, Typescript, Pinia, Quasar, and more
 - the BE is a Django / Python web app that serves REST APIs

 This challenge involves building a Vue component of the type we have to build and implement within the Datapane SPA for use within the BE.
-As an early-stage startup, we often have to work without fully complete specs and like to provide opportunities for developers to make their own choices rather than micromanage - we attempts to recreate that process here.
+As an early-stage startup, we often have to work without fully complete specs and like to provide opportunities for developers to make their own choices rather than micromanage - we attempt to recreate that process here.

 # Task

-For this task we'll be building a single Vue component that allows a user to set a reoccurring date and time for an event to occur, such as triggering an automated report generation event.
+For this task we'll be building a single Vue component that allows a user to set a recurring date and time for an event to occur, such as triggering an automated report generation event.

 This component should accept the schedule using a `cron`-like textual entry format.